 UK residents are usually able to claim a credit for foreign taxes suffered on overseas income or gains that are taxable in the United Kingdom.
 This is either under an applicable tax treaty or UK unilateral relief.
 In some circumstances, the taxpayer can elect for the foreign tax to be deducted from the taxable amount in the United Kingdom as an alternative to having a credit for the foreign tax suffered.

 The rules relating to non-doms changed from 6 April 2017.
-Please see the Significant developments section for a summary of the changes.
+Please see The remittance basis of taxation in the Taxes on personal income section for a summary of the changes.

 Currently, non-UK domiciled taxpayers who claim the remittance basis of taxation but who have been resident in the United Kingdom in at least seven out of the previous nine tax years have to pay GBP 30,000 per tax year in order to claim the remittance basis.
 The remittance basis charge increases to GBP 60,000 for non-domiciled individuals who have been in the United Kingdom for at least 12 of the previous 14 tax years.

-The remittance basis is not available once the individual has been UK resident for 15 years.
+The remittance basis is not available once the individual has been UK resident for 15 out of the previous 20 tax years.

 The remittance basis charge is in addition to the tax liability arising on the income and gains remitted to the United Kingdom.
 As the GBP 30,000/60,000 is a tax (on either income or capital depending on the funds nominated), it should be accepted as income tax or CGT by other jurisdictions for the purposes of tax treaties.
 In respect of United States (US) citizens, the US Internal Revenue Service (IRS) has confirmed that the remittance basis charge is a creditable foreign tax.